jfoucher/planck-6502/docs/Hardware/lcd.md

 ## Slot placement

-The I/O board should be inserted in SLOT 5 on the backplane, otherwise you will have to change the hardware definitions in [`platform-planck.asm`](https://gitlab.com/planck-6502/planck-6502/-/blob/master/Software/forth/platform/platform-planck.asm#L109)
+The LCD board should be inserted in SLOT 5 on the backplane, otherwise you will have to change the hardware definitions in [`platform-planck.asm`](https://gitlab.com/planck-6502/planck-6502/-/blob/master/Software/forth/platform/platform-planck.asm#L109)